rugbyprof/stackedit/2143/Test3.md.md

 ### Question 3

 Polymorphism means to have many forms.
 What this means in OOP is that we override and overload methods in our classes.
 There are two distinct categories of polymorphism: **compile time** and **run time**.
-Look at the list below and on your answer sheet indicate which type they are: **C** for compile time, **R** for run time, or **B** for both.
+Look atIn the list below and on your answer sheet indicate which type they are: **C** for compile time, **R** for run time, or **B** for both.

 - A) Operator overloading.
 - B) Method overloading.
 - C) Method overriding.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MzMyODIzMzUsNjIyNjkzMzA1LC01OD
+eyJoaXN0b3J5IjpbLTE2NjMxNzE1NDIsNjIyNjkzMzA1LC01OD
 MyODkxM119
 -->